 Inducted into the American Quarter Horse Hall of Fame in 1985

-She died in 1965, and was inducted into the American Quarter Horse Hall of Fame in 1985.
-She was the first woman inducted into the Hall of Fame.
+Hutchins died of cancer in 1945.
+He was inducted into the American Quarter Horse Hall of Fame in 1985.